Connect With a Chimney

 We use similar procedures for Oil Furnaces as with our Gas Furnaces, except stainless steel piping is required.
 It is very important that all oil furnaces have a stainless steel liner installed, as it protects the chimney and, most importantly, it is a health hazard if fumes are getting back into the house due to a blockage of the chimney from deterioration.

-In addition to chimney damage, older chimneys may be unlined or their liners may be deteriorated to the point where relining is warranted.
+In addition to chimney damage, older chimneys may be unlined or their liners may have deteriorated to the point where relining is warranted.

 Golden Flue chimney liner casting.

 A cast masonry liner is installed after the removal of the old clay tile masonry liner.
-The tested chimney mix is pumped into the chimney casing and around a temporary deflateable chimney former.
+The tested chimney mix is pumped into the chimney casing and around a temporary deflectable chimney former.

 Golden Flue chimney liner completed casting.